CM Pay Per Post (CMPPP) + MicroPayments (CMMP) - Use Case - Creating a Paid Articles Site With Subscriptions

 Use Case Assumptions

-In this example use case guide, we'll cover how to charge users via direct payment to have access to parts of your website, such as pages or posts.
+In this example use case guide, we'll cover how to charge users with points to have access to parts of your website, such as pages or posts.

 We also consider you bought the plugin, but not installed it, and that you have not installed either EDD or WooCommerce.